Farm Environment Assessment (FEA)

 The map should clearly show the following:

-• Boundaries of the following protected places for nature: Site of Special Scientific Interest (SSSI), Special Protection Area (SPA), Special Area of Conservation SAC);
+- boundaries of the following protected places for nature, where they overlap your land: Site of Special Scientific Interest (SSSI), Special Protection Area (SPA), Special Area of Conservation (SAC)

-• A key to the colour codes used in the map.
-The colours you use in the FEA table must match the colours in the map.
+- a key to the colour codes used in the map.
+The colours you use in the FEA table must match the colours on your map

-You should provide more than one map if necessary to ensure all the information is clear.
-For example, a map of the inbye fields and separate map of the moorland.
+Provide more than one map if necessary to ensure all the information is clear.
+For example, a map of the inbye fields and a separate map of the moorland.

-Note that if you are applying for Moorland Management, you must provide a detailed map of the extent of the different moorland habitats.
-As you have to provide this as a separate moorland map, the FEA map can be simplified for the moorland area, as explained in the FEA table template.
+If you are applying for Moorland Management, you have to provide a detailed map of the extent of the different moorland habitats.
+As this is provided as a separate moorland map within the Moorland Management Plan, the FEA map can be simplified for the moorland area, as explained in the FEA table template.

 Farm Environment Table